Advanced Police Studies

 - Be mindful of your language, both choice of words and tone.

 - Be considerate when walking through the halls and make every effort to minimize noise.
 This is especially important during class times.

 Professional appearance is an important part of the day-to-day work world for which students are preparing.
 Students are expected to wear the program uniform on a daily basis.

 Dress Code as follows:

 - Students are to wear their uniform to class however when wearing your long sleeve shirt, a tie must be worn.
 A tie must be worn for ALL guest speakers.

 - Black or dark socks must be worn when in uniform.
 NOTE: no ankle socks are permitted.

 - Your duty belt or a black belt should be worn with your uniform

-- Shirt needs to be pressed and tucked in.
+- The shirt needs to be pressed and tucked in.

-- Uniform sweater may be worn at any time over the long or short sleeve shirt (wearing of a tie with the long sleeve shirt or when a guest is present under the sweater is required).
+- A uniform sweater may be worn at any time over the long or short sleeve shirt (wearing a tie with the long sleeve shirt or when a guest is present under the sweater is required).